Jaden Ivey, No. 5 Purdue end Rutgers' run over ranked teams - 1010 WCSI

 The Boilermakers closed the first half with a 9-1 run to take a 45-36 lead, then opened the second half by scoring the first 11 points.
 Purdue held Rutgers scoreless for nearly five minutes in pushing the lead to 56-36.

 For the game, Purdue shot 53% while Rutgers shot 51%.
 The big difference was Purdue had a 19-4 edge in points off turnovers.
+Rutgers had 11 turnovers, four more than Purdue.
 The Boilermakers also made 24 of 29 free throws to Rutgers’ 13 of 17.

 BIG PICTURE